 DisplayPort to DVI Adapter

-I hope you’ve been able to identify why your PC won’t connect to your monitor.
+I hope you’ve identified why your PC won’t connect to your monitor.

 To summarize, if your PC doesn’t connect to your monitor, you should: